 Why do you do pro bono?
-Thanks to Jennifer Robinson, a student at Thomas M. Cooley Law School, you can find out why some of our volunteers do pro bono work.
+Thanks to Jennifer Robinson, a graduate of Thomas M. Cooley Law School, you can find out why some of our volunteers do pro bono work.
 Click here to see the video.

 Pro Bono Attorney Benefits: Volunteer attorneys who participate in a BAVLP pro bono project receive some great benefits, including:

 - The opportunity to expand your legal expertise or develop new legal skills

 - Training, mentoring, and supervision for many projects